mastermindVSCode/mastermind-vscode-extension/vscode-extension/README.md

 1. From `vscode-extension/`, install dependencies:
    - `yarn install`
-2. Compile TypeScript:
-   - `yarn compile`
-3. Package the extension into a `.vsix`:
+2. Compile TypeScript and package the extension into a `.vsix`:
    - `yarn package`

 ## What’s included